softcover/softcover_book/chapters/getting_started.md

-mathematical typesetting (Eq. )[^3] and syntax-highlighted source code listings (Listing~\ref{code:eval}).  is also well-suited to writing non-technical books, with support for chapters, sections, cross-references, footnotes, lists, figures, tables, etc.—the only requirement is that the *author* be technical.
+mathematical typesetting (Eq. )[^3] and syntax-highlighted source code listings (Listing~\ref{code:eval}).  is also well-suited to writing non-technical books, with support for chapters, sections, cross-references, footnotes, lists, figures, tables, etc.---the only requirement is that the *author* be technical.
 (If you know how to use a command line and have a favorite text editor, you are technical enough to use .)